The objective of this tutorial is to hook an imported function in an ELF binary.

 }

-As the hook is going to be injected into the crackme, it must have the following requirements:
+Since the hook will be injected into the crackme, it must meet the following requirements:

-Assembly code must be position independant (compiled with -fPIC or -pie/-fPIE flags)
+Assembly code must be position-independent (compiled with -fPIC or -pie/-fPIE flags).

-Don’t use external libraries such as libc.so (-nostdlib -nodefaultlibs flags)
+It must not use external libraries such as libc.so (-nostdlib -nodefaultlibs flags).

-Due to the requirements, the hook is compiled with: The first step is to inject the hook into the binary.
-To do so we will add a All assembly code of the hook stands in the first Once the hook added, its virtual address is LIEF provides a function to easily patch the Overloaded function.
-Patch the imported symbol’s name with the Patch the imported The offset of the Finally we can patch the And rebuild it: As a check on the input size is performed before checking the flag value, we have to provide an input with the correct length (no matter its content): Referencesgcc -nostdlib -nodefaultlibs -fPIC -Wl,-shared hook.c -o hook.Injecting the hook¶
+Due to these requirements, the hook is compiled with: The first step is to inject the hook into the binary.
+To do so, we will add a All assembly code for the hook is contained in the first Once the hook is added, its virtual address will be the LIEF provides a function to easily patch the Overloaded function.
+Patch the imported symbol’s name with the Patch the imported The offset of the Finally, we can patch And rebuild it: Since a check on the input size is performed before checking the flag value, we must provide an input with the correct length (regardless of its content): Referencesgcc -nostdlib -nodefaultlibs -fPIC -Wl,-shared hook.c -o hook.Injecting the hook¶

 Segment:import lief